Skip to Content

 1. Preheat oven to 350°F.

-2. Heat oil in a large skillet over medium heat.
+2. Heat oil or vegan butter in a large skillet over medium heat.
 Add onion, celery and garlic.
 Sprinkle with salt.

 3. Cook over medium-low until tender (do not brown), about 10-12 minutes.